Aebestach/KSP.Stock.RSS.Principia.SSOCalculator/README.md

 # KSPStock_RSSPrincipiaSSOCalculator

-Provided an auxiliary tool to add J2 perturbations to the original planets of the Kerbal Space Program, and can also calculate the relevant parameters of SSO.
-(This tool also supports the real solar system).
+This tool can generate configuration files for Principia, adding the second-order spherical harmonic coefficient j2 to the stock planets, to help players successfully enter the sun-synchronous orbit of the stock planets.
+At the same time, this tool also supports calculating the relevant parameters of the sun-synchronous orbit in the RealSolarSystem environment.

 <h2> Dependencies </h2>